shivkant1418/school-management-system/README.md

   rails assets:precompile
 ```

+Ensure that you have yarn installed before executing the provided command.

-In case javascript function or dropdown click does not work in application please delete the files under the build folder and run `rails assets:precompile`
+In case javascript function or dropdown click does not work in application (admin panel) please delete the files under the build folder and run `rails assets:precompile`

 ## Usage
 1. Run the Rails server with `rails server`.